jeka-dev/jeka/dev.jeka.core/src/main/doc/Manual.md

 * Set `dev.jeka.tool.Main` as Java main class.
 * Set the same command line arguments as you would do for invoking from command line (Do not include _jeka_ command).

+### More about KBeans

+When executing, Jeka will first determine the _default KBean_ to instantiate it.
+The _default KBean_ is determined as follows :
+1. The _KBean_ mentioned in command line `-kb=` option.
+2. The first _KBean_ found in _def_ dir according the fully qualified class name alphabetical order.

+The _KBean instantiation_ consists in :
+1. Call the constructor
+2. Inject properties in _KBean_ fields
+3. Call its `init`method.

+The `init` method of the _default KBean_ can, in turn, inkove oth

-### KBean details
+### Properties

--TODO-
+Properties are pairs of String  _key-value_ that are used across Jeka system.
+It typically carries urls, local paths, tool versions or credentials.
+They can be globally accessed using `JkProperties#get*` static method.

+Properties can be defined at different level, in order of precedence :
+* System properties : Properties can be defined using system properties as `-DpropertyName=value`.
+System properties can be injected from Jeka command line.
+* OS environment variables : Properties can also be defined as OS environment variable.
+* Project : Defined in _[Project Root]/jeka/project.properties_.
+Used typically for storing tool version (e.g. `jeka.kotlin.version=1.5.21`).
+* Global : Defined in _[User Home]/.jeka/global.properties_ file.
+Used typically to define urls, local paths and credentials.

 ### Useful commands

 _Jeka_ comes with predefined methods coming either from `JkClass` or built-in plugins.

-* `jeka help` : Displays on console methods and options invokable from command line, along plugins available in the classpath.
+* `jeka` : Displays on console methods and options invokable from command line, along plugins available in the classpath.
 * `jeka [pugin-name]#help` : Displays on consoles all methods and option invokable for the specified plugin (e.g. `jeka scaffold#help`).
 * `jeka intellij#iml` : Generates iml file for Intellij.
 It is generated according the dependencies declared for this project.
 * `jeka intellij#iml -JKC=` : If the above fails cause your def classes do not compile, using `-JKC=` avoids def compilation phase.